Cube Runner 4+

 App Privacy

-The developer, Andy Qua, has not provided details about its privacy practices and handling of data to Apple.
+The developer, Andy Qua, indicated that the app’s privacy practices may include handling of data as described below.
 For more information, see the developer’s privacy policy.

 Supports